 To protect the legal manufacture, importation, possession, use, distribution, and trade of controlled drug substances, while at the same time protecting the public health, an upgraded Digital Reporting and Monitoring System has been implemented in China.
 According to China legislation, the following four categories of drugs are defined with high potential for abuse:

 - Medicinal Toxic drugs

-The upgraded reporting and monitoring system requires all firms that involve in manufacture and trade of the controlled drug substances to submit the detailed information of their APIs and excipients per label, strength, and batch in 7 days of their production and distribution.
+The upgraded reporting and monitoring system requires all firms involved in manufacture and trade of controlled drug substances to submit the detailed information of their APIs and excipients per label, strength, and batch in 7 days of their production and distribution.

 China’s Oncology Drugs Market is Expected to Expand at 13.5% CAGR

 China’s oncology drug market has expanded rapidly in recent years.
-Revenue of the oncology drugs in China grew from 83.4 billion RMB in 2013 to 139.4 billion RMB ($20.65 billion) in 2017, showing a compound annual growth rate (CAGR) of 13.7%.
-Among all types of cancers, lung cancer, liver cancer, stomach cancer, colorectal cancer, and breast cancer are the top five cancer types in China by incidence rate, accounting for more than 50% of the annual incidence in the aggregate.
+Revenue of oncology drugs in China grew from 83.4 billion RMB in 2013 to 139.4 billion RMB in 2017, showing a compound annual growth rate (CAGR) of 13.7%.
+Among all types of cancers, lung cancer, liver cancer, stomach cancer, colorectal cancer, and breast cancer are the top cancer types in China by incidence rate, accounting for more than 50% of the annual incidence.

 New 2019 Standards for Medical Devices in China